Member Organizations

 Code of Ethics for Professional Accountants

-The provincial accounting bodies of CPAs have the authority to set ethical requirements for their members in accordance with each provincial Chartered Professional Accountants Act.
-The provincial bodies collaborate through the CPA Canada to set standards that are recommended for adoption in each province.
+The provincial accounting bodies of CPAs have the legislative authority to set ethical requirements for their members in accordance with each provincial Chartered Professional Accountants Act or other professional legislation.
+The provincial accounting bodies collaborate through the profession's Public Trust Committee to recommend standards for adoption in each province and to respond to IESBA consultations, including Exposure Drafts.

 Current Status: Partially Adopted